Eli and Edythe Broad; photo by Elizabeth Daniels

 Today, the Broads are devoted to philanthropy as founders of The Broad Foundations, which they established to advance entrepreneurship for the public good in education, science and the arts.
 The Broad Foundations, which include The Eli and Edythe Broad Foundation and The Broad Art Foundation, have assets of $2.6 billion.

 Over the past four decades, the Broads have built two of the most prominent collections of postwar and contemporary art worldwide: The Eli and Edythe L. Broad Collection and The Broad Art Foundation.
-The collection includes nearly 2,000 works by more than 200 artists.
+The collection includes more than 2,000 works by over 200 artists.
 Since 1984, The Broad Art Foundation has operated an active “lending library” of its extensive collection.
 Dedicated to increasing access to contemporary art for audiences worldwide, The Broad Art Foundation has provided over 500 museums and university galleries worldwide with more than 8,000 loans of artwork.

 Mr. Broad was the founding chairman and is a life trustee of The Museum of Contemporary Art in Los Angeles, to which The Broad Foundation gave a $30 million challenge grant in December 2008 to rebuild the museum’s endowment and to provide exhibition support.
 He is a life trustee of The Museum of Modern Art in New York and of the Los Angeles County Museum of Art, where the Broads made a $60 million gift to build the Renzo Piano-designed Broad Contemporary Art Museum, which opened in February 2008, and to fund an art acquisition budget.
 In August 2010, the Broads announced plans to build The Broad, a contemporary art museum and headquarters for The Broad Art Foundation on Grand Avenue in downtown Los Angeles.